Skip to main content

 snow forecast map

-Rainfall, including from the remnants of Hurricane Helene, boosted soil moisture in West Virginia, with USDA data showing 67% of West Virginia had topsoil moisture in the very short-short categories for the week ending October 6.
-However, the condition of apples, corn, hay, pastures, and soybeans in the state remained in the very poor, poor, and fair categories, with none of these crops in the good or excellent categories – similar to the past few weeks.
-Pasture and rangeland conditions were in the poor or very poor categories for 90% of West Virginia, a minor improvement compared to last week’s 93%.
-Drought conditions have stressed livestock and likely wildlife, as well.
-While much of West Virginia saw normal or higher 7-day average streamflow, groundwater levels remained below normal or lower in several locations.
+Topsoil moisture declined in West Virginia this week, with USDA data showing 89% of West Virginia having topsoil moisture in the very short-short categories for the week ending October 27 compared to 77% last week.
+The condition of corn, hay, pastures, and soybeans in West Virginia also declined compared to last week, with all remaining in the very poor, poor, and fair categories, with none of these crops in the good or excellent categories for the week ending October 20 – similar to the past few weeks.
+Pasture and rangeland conditions worsened slightly in West Virginia, being in the poor or very poor categories for 96% of the state compared to last week’s 92%.
+Streamflow and groundwater levels were below normal or lower in several locations.
+The extremely dry conditions have increased the risk of wildfires.

 Website Highlights